PeterDomanski/BG-Prediction-for-Type-1-Diabetics-using-DRL/README.md

     - env_implementation [str]: sepcify environment implementation to use
         Options: tf, gym
     - use_gpu [bool]: Specify to explictily use a GPU
+    - multi_task [bool]: If True multi-task setup (training on multiple patients simultaneously)
+    - restore_dir [str]: path to directory that includes weight and bias files to restore networks (no restoring if empty str)
+    - layers_to_train [atr]: if multi-task with resotring this str specifies which layers to train:
+        Options: last, dec_last, lstm_dec_last

 ### Stand-alone scripts
 1) metric_eval_csv.py